werywjw/SEP-CVDL/README.md

 ./script_csv.sh
 ```

-## How to run the script `evaluation.py` to generate an Explainable AI video from a given video or a camera stream?
+## How to run the script `evaluation.py` to generate an Explainable AI video from a given video path or a camera stream? 🥹 📹

-Run one of the following command:
+Run one of the following commands:
 ```
 python3 evaluation.py -h